Calculating statistical significance in web analytics

 Analyzing changing traffic and engagement patterns on your site is a necessity.
 But how do you determine which changes are significant and which are due to external, unsolicited factors?
 How do you understand if your campaign efforts are directly driving users to your site and increasing traffic, or if certain campaigns are performing better than others?
 Measuring the statistical significance of the various metrics that affect your site can tell you a lot about the success of your marketing campaigns and can help you to make strategic changes that will benefit your company.

-In hypothesis testing, the result of an experiment is statistically significant when there’s less than a 5% chance that more extreme results will occur when the same test is conducted in the future.
+In hypothesis testing, the result of an experiment is statistically significant when there’s less than a 5 percent chance that more extreme results will occur when the same test is conducted in the future.
 In application, this means that this result didn’t just occur by chance, and that it’s likely caused by some factor.
-5% is the universal standard employed by scientists, and is widely viewed as an acceptable risk.
+Five percent is the universal standard employed by scientists, and is widely viewed as an acceptable risk.

 Here’s an example from a web analytics context: